Types of data we collect and what we do with it

 In order to provide some of our services to you (such as personal health assessments) we may need to ask you for information relating to your physical and mental health.
 This is classified as Special Category Data which is more sensitive in its nature and therefore requires a greater level of protection.

-If we cannot provide a product or service without your permission (for example, we can’t manage and run a health trust without health information), we will make this clear when we ask for your permission.
+If we cannot provide a product or service without your permission (for example, we can’t complete a blood test without your explicit consent), we will make this clear when we ask for your permission.
 If you later withdraw your permission, we will no longer be able to provide you with a product or service that relies on having your permission.

 Additional protocols are in place to protect your special category data.
 All special category data is fully encrypted using AWS (Amazon Web Services) technology.
 Specific data sharing agreements are in place with third party suppliers who we may use to process and store your personal data.